Most Popular

 The Canada Bridging Open Work Permit is a narrow but essential tool for foreign workers whose PR application is in progress but whose current work permit is about to expire.
 It preserves legal employment during the Express Entry, CEC, FSWP, FSTP, or eligible PNP processing window — a critical safeguard for high-CRS applicants and provincial nominees who would otherwise face forced work interruptions or departure from Canada.

-Because BOWP eligibility hinges on very specific conditions — an AOR on file, a 4-month expiry window, inland presence in Canada, and a qualifying PR program — applicants must plan submissions carefully and avoid leaving Canada during processing.
-Spousal open work permit eligibility for BOWP holders is now tied to the January 21, 2025 SOWP rules (principal in TEER 0/1 or a select TEER 2/3 priority-sector occupation, with 16+ months remaining on the permit), so couples should map both permits together.
+Because BOWP eligibility hinges on very specific conditions — an AOR or stream-specific PR proof, inland presence in Canada, valid or restorable status, and a qualifying PR program — applicants must plan submissions carefully.
+Spousal open work permit eligibility for BOWP holders is now tied to the January 21, 2025 SOWP rules, so couples should map both permits together.

 Always check the IRCC processing-times tool and the current BOWP eligibility page at canada.ca before submitting.
-Policy windows around the 4-month rule and PNP eligibility can shift — for a full walkthrough of related pathways, explore the linked Express Entry, Canadian Experience Class, and Open Work Permit guides.
+Program-specific proof requirements and PNP eligibility can shift — for a full walkthrough of related pathways, explore the linked Express Entry, Canadian Experience Class, and Open Work Permit guides.

 For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore the Canada Work Visa hub for FAQs and related work permit guides.